buhrmi/buhrmi/README.md

 ## Welcome to the Shitcoin Society

-Hi there, I'm buhrmi, the founder and CEO of the Shitcoin Society.
+Hi there, I'm buhrmi, your humble founder of the Shitcoin Society.

-Here at the Shitcoin Society we are building the world's greatest platform for your blockchain and DLT projects.
+Here at the Shitcoin Society our goal is to build the world's greatest platform for your blockchain and DLT projects.

 ### Join the fun